CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Implementation.md

 ```

-> A good way to find out what the default theme has to offer is to `console.log(useTheme())` to see the full theme object and all predefined values
+> A good way to find out what the default theme has to offer is to use `console.log(useTheme())` and view the full theme object and all predefined values.

 ### Nested Themes
-We can nest themes to give different parts of our applications different looks while maintaining consistency throughout all our components.
+Nest themes to give different parts of the applications a different look while maintaining consistency throughout all components.

 ```jsx
 import React from 'react'